Hike at a Glance

 While the trail offers opportunities for adventure, it is also suitable for hikers seeking a more relaxed pace.
 The terrain is predominantly gentle, with gradual ascents and descents.
 With an average daily distance of approximately 10 kilometers, hikers have ample time to appreciate the park's natural beauty.

-For those embarking on a multi-day trek, the Burchell Trail provides designated camping areas at Little River Bush Camping Ground and Old Mill Camping Ground.
+For those heading out on a multi-day trek, the Burchell Trail provides designated camping areas at Little River Bush Camping Ground and Old Mill Camping Ground.
 These well-positioned campsites offer respite and rejuvenation amidst the park's stunning scenery.

 Itinerary:Â North to South, commencing at Fridays Campground: